MizuGreg/UnderTheCounter/- Documents/GDD draft.md

 > In this case TBD.

-> An inspection will make the current customer leave without tipping (dipende da che tipo di minigioco è!)
+> An inspection will make the current customer leave without tipping (però dipende da che tipo di minigioco è!)

 and scare off future ones for a few seconds.